college-254/kenyans_applying_to_us_universities/college_guide_markdown/2016-09-08-02-what-will-you-gain-from-us-universities.md

 ---
 layout: post
-title: "02.
-What will you gain from US universities?"
+title: 02.
+What will you gain from US universities?
 date: 2016-09-08
 ---